xenondevs/Docs/docs/nova/addon/worldgen/features/custom-feature.md

 ## 5. Registering the feature

-Now we can register the feature using Nova's `FeatureRegistry`.
+Now we can register the feature type using Nova's `FeatureRegistry`.

 ```kotlin title="FeatureTypes.kt"
 object FeatureTypes {